 Problem: I Get Distracted by Notifications

 Stopping your workflow to check a message does not count as a break.
-Honestly, I can get so swept up in replying to a text that I’m not sure where I left off in my work, nor how much time has gone by.
-In that time, not only did I not rest, I also didn’t get work done.
+Honestly, I can get so swept up in replying to a text that I’m not sure where I left off in my work or how much time has passed.
+In that time, not only did I not rest, but I also didn’t do any of my work.

 Yet refraining from checking messages feels uncomfortable for most of us.
 The era of texting makes us feel pressure to respond to our friends immediately.

-The truth is, most personal messages can wait for a reply.
-Imagine you worked at a job where you couldn’t physically check your phone (like a professional rock climber, or something with ladders) — would all still be well if you hadn’t seen that text for a few hours?
+The truth is most personal messages can wait for a reply.
+For example, imagine you worked at a job where you couldn’t physically check your phone (like a professional rock climber or something with ladders) — would all still be well if you hadn’t seen that text for a few hours?

 Strategy: Schedule Time Blocks for Checking Messages

 A lot of you won’t want to do this one.
-That’s okay.
-You don’t have to.
-This is admittedly hard.
+That’s okay; you don’t have to.
+This strategy is a tricky one.

 If you want to overcome distractions, give the following strategy a chance for just one day.
 See how it goes.
 If you hate it, you never have to do it again.

 It goes like this: Schedule three 20-minute blocks during your workday that you will spend checking emails, texts, social media, and other notifications.
-I like to plan one block in the morning, one around mid-day, and one in the afternoon.
+For example, I typically plan one block in the morning, one around mid-day, and one in the afternoon.

 Don’t check messages outside of these three time periods.
-Leave your phone on a table across the room and close your inbox (I know, it feels uncomfortable).
-Once your workday is over, it’s free reign for the evening — tap all those red dots as much as you want.
+Instead, leave your phone on a table across the room and close your inbox (I know, it feels uncomfortable).
+Then, once your workday is over, it’s free reign for the evening — tap all those red dots as much as you want.

-During each 20-minute block, check and respond to as many messages as you can.
-If a response needs some extra thought, save it to respond after work today, or (in the case of work emails) schedule time to craft a response during tomorrow’s workday.
+During each 20-minute block, check and respond to as many messages as possible.
+If a response needs extra thought, save it for later and craft a response when you have more time.

 The most important thing when designing your downtime is to pay close attention to how you feel when each break ends — do you feel energized, refreshed, and ready to get some more work done?
 Or do you feel drained, lost, and unmotivated?

-The key to a workday that leaves you satisfied and ready to relax is balancing work with healthy reprieves.
+Balancing work with healthy reprieves is the key to a workday that leaves you satisfied and ready to relax.